-HOOK FORMULAS FOR SKEW SHAPES I. q-ANALOGUES AND BIJECTIONS
+HOOK FORMULAS FOR SKEW SHAPES

-ALEJANDRO H. MORALES\, IGOR PAK\, AND GRETA PANOVA
+ALEJANDRO H. MORALES, IGOR PAK, AND GRETA PANOVA†

 ABSTRACT.
 The celebrated hook-length formula gives a product formula for the number of standard Young tableaux of a straight shape.
 In 2014, Naruse announced a more general formula for the number of standard Young tableaux of skew shapes as a positive sum over excited diagrams of products of hook-lengths.
 We give an algebraic and a combinatorial proof of Naruse's formula, by using factorial Schur functions and a generalization of the Hillman-Grassl correspondence, respectively.